scastlara/ppaxe/README.md

 ## Installing

 ### Docker
-You can download a docker image with ppaxe from here.

-To download and use ppaxe:
+To download and use the ppaxe Docker image:

 ```
 docker pull compgenlabub/ppaxe